Number: Taking handfuls

 We have chosen to present 5 as a tower of cubes as it looks similar in structure to a five-frame.
 We build on this structure in the next task, where the ten-frame is introduced.

-Through this simple game, students explore 5 as a benchmark.
-Students create towers of 5 cubes and use these towers as a tool to quantify and compare collections.
+In this simple game, students create towers of 5 cubes and use these towers as a tool to quantify and compare collections.
 As they do this, students are building relationships between 5 and other numbers, for example, 8 is 3 more than 5.

 We suggest using cubes for this game.
 They are larger in size which limits the number that students can pick up.
 We expect that students will pick up 4-12 cubes in a handful.